nikhil1raghav/blog/content/posts/counting-with-maps.md

 ```

+It is a recurring pattern in this approach that you add contribution for every index and make changes to some count that is affected by the value at that index.

 #### [1398C.
 Good Subarrays](https://codeforces.com/contest/1398/problem/C)

-- __Abridged Problem Statement__ : Count number of subarrays where sum of the subarray is equal to size of the subarray.
+__Abridged Problem Statement__ : Count number of subarrays where sum of the subarray is equal to size of the subarray.

-- More formally count all pairs (l,r) such that:
+More formally count all pairs (l,r) such that:
 	$$ Sum(l,r)=r-l+1 $$

-- Let $p[i]$ be sum of the prefix of length $i$ of the array.
+Let $p[i]$ be sum of the prefix of length $i$ of the array.
 Then we can write:
 	$$ pre[r]-pre[l-1] = r-l+1$$

-- Some manipulation of above equation leads to:
+Some manipulation of above equation leads to:
 	$$ pre[r]-r = pre[l-1]-(l-1) $$

-- Above equation has the required property that we need to solve the problem using this technique that is __right hand side and left hand side only differ in their index__.
+Above equation has the required property that we need to solve the problem using this technique that is __right hand side and left hand side only differ in their index__.

-- So we run a loop from $1$ to $n$ and for current index calculate its contribution to the answer as $r$.
+So we run a loop from $1$ to $n$ and for current index calculate its contribution to the answer as $r$.
 In simpler words just add to the answer all the occurences of $pre[r]-r$ occured so far, because all those occurences will be the leftmost indexes of the subarrays that are good.

 ```cpp
 map<int,int> m;